SeanTolstoyevski/paket/README.md

         Folder containing files to be encrypted.
         It is not recursive, Subfolders is not encrypted.
   -k string
         Key for encrypting files.
-It must be 16, 24 or 32 lenght in bytes.
+It must be 16, 24 or 32 length in bytes.
         If this parameter is null, the tool generates one randomly byte  and prints value to the console.
   -o string
         The file to which your encrypted data will be written.